agaspar003/Estudos-notebooklm/README.md

 O Paradigma da Inteligência Artificial e a Reconfiguração Sistêmica do Trabalho Global: Uma Análise de 2024 a 2030

+Canaries in the Coal Mine?
+Six Facts about the Recent Employment Effects of Artificial Intelligence

 Prompts e Aprendizados: